 Speaking: Talking to others to convey information effectively.

 There were about 77,100 jobs for Woodworking Machine Setter, Operator, or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Woodworking Machine Setter, Operator, or Tender.
-There will be an estimated 8,400 positions for Woodworking Machine Operator per year.
+The BLS estimates 8,400 yearly job openings in this field.

 The states with the most job growth for Woodworking Machine Operator are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Kansas, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Woodworking Machine Setters, Operators, and Tenders ranges between about $20,870 and $44,420 a year.
+The typical yearly salary for Woodworking Machine Setters, Operators, and Tenders is somewhere between $20,870 and $44,420.

 Woodworking Machine Setters, Operators, and Tenders who work in Wyoming, Connecticut, or Nevada, make the highest salaries.